vestfoldfylke/vestfold-extensions-logging/README.md

 Add the following to your `appsettings.json` file:

+> Optional properties:
+> - `AppName`: If not set, the assembly name will be used
+> - `Version`: If not set, the assembly version will be used

 ```json
 {
   "AppName": "Name of your application, used as a property in the logs",